 I periodically search many government sites for data; but, about BPD, there is little to no data—certainly no current data, and no data regarding men, women nor comparative data for “special populations” of Black, Hispanics, and others.
 (The only “special population” bar graph pertains to 2002 data of “inmates with mental health problems,” reported in 2004).
 Hmmm.
 Compared to extensive current data provided on government sites for other ailments—think diabetes, cancer, heart disease, STDs—there are basically no bar graphs, no discussions, no links that directly point to current research and data about BPD.

-Per my request, researchers at the U.S. Department of Health & Human Services (HHS) are “looking into” what, if any, current data they might have re: BPD.
-(I was asked to submit a BPD article for another; I'll later post the link; and also I’m preparing a book proposal about the topic.
-As a physician; and as one who met an otherwise funny and wonderful man who, alas, is positive for all nine BPD criteria and refused to get help, I have a two-prong perspective of, and experience with, the disorder.
-I also created a BPD color flowchart that many like, and others might find of interest.)
+Per my request, researchers at the U.S. Department of Health & Human Services (HHS) are “looking into” what, if any, current data they might have on BPD.
+(As a physician and as one who met an otherwise funny and wonderful man who, alas, is positive for all nine BPD criteria and refused to get help, I have a two-prong perspective of, and experience with, the disorder.)

 Because of my experience with the previously-undiagnosed BPD sufferer who has so much emotional pain, I became an advocate for increasing awareness of BPD.
-I applaud the tireless efforts of Dr. Perry Hoffman at the NEABPD, and my colleagues Dr. John Gunderson and Dr. Blaise Aguirre (plus their staff) at McLean Hospital in Boston…plus many others.
+I applaud the tireless efforts of Dr. Perry Hoffman at the NEABPD, and my colleagues Dr. John Gunderson and Dr. Blaise Aguirre and their staff at McLean Hospital in Boston and many others.
 I also applaud the NFL’s Brandon Marshall who, in July 2011, bravely shared with the world that he has BPD.

 There is treatment to manage BPD, but a diagnosis must come first.
 I respectfully encourage our government agencies to designate staff and funds to advance the study of the prevalence and incidence of BPD in this country because what data they have posted online is old, and many important and needed measurable parameters that would prove helpful to increase awareness of BPD are non-existent or not yet reported.
 Given the ongoing public discussions of mental illness, don’t let BPD be left further behind.